Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 Archeo Café & Hostel

 This lovely hostel is small but perfect for digital nomads.
-What makes it so great is that it has a café downstairs that is super trendy and cute, and it’s a great environment to spend a whole day in working.
+What makes it so great is that it has a café downstairs that is super trendy and cute, and it’s a great environment to spend a whole day working in.

-It serves lots of yummy treats like a purple velvet cake that I highly recommend grabbing for breakfast (because who said you can’t have cake for breakfast?) and they have a great selection of hot drinks to enjoy while you work.
+It serves lots of yummy treats, like the purple velvet cake that I highly recommend grabbing for breakfast (because who said you can’t have cake for breakfast?) and they have a great selection of hot drinks to enjoy while you work.

 I don’t know about you, but I love staying in hostels where I don’t need to leave to have a good work environment.
-(But if you want a change of scenery, you’ll find a lot of other cafes in the area.)
+(But if you want a change of scenery, you’ll find lots of other cafes in the area.)

 The neighborhood: Beyoğlu